pi3d/pi3d.github.com/html/_sources/FAQ.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I am using the Raspberry Pi through a remote terminal with ssh or putty
-but when I run pi3d application there isn't any video output.
+but when I run pi3d applications there isn't any video output.
 Well, when
 I look at the screen connected to the Raspberry Pi I can see that the video
 output is appearing there.
 How can I see it on a remote terminal?